Fresh-Cut Products Workshop: Maintaining Quality & Safety

-- Sessions and demonstrations on product groups with topics on raw material quality, maturity, storage and handling; processing options and treatments, benefits of temperature and modified atmospheres, quality defects of fresh-cut products; fresh-cut product evaluation.
+- Concurrent sessions on product groups include raw material quality, maturity, storage and handling; processing options, benefits of temperature, modified atmospheres, quality defects.

 Location, Dates and Time

-The enrollment fee of $1150 includes all instruction, course materials, three lunches, morning and afternoon coffee breaks, plus an evening networking reception.
-Your enrollment is requested by September 13, 2014.
+$1150 includes all instruction, course materials, three lunches and morning and afternoon snacks and coffee breaks, plus an evening networking re-ception.
+Please enroll by September 2.

 Accommodations & Parking

-For hotel information, please go to the Yolo County Visitor's Bureau and look under "Davis" for "Hotels & Inns."
-A valid UC Davis parking permit is required to park on campus.
-Daily Visitor Permits (VP) are available for $8.00 and may be purchased from permit dispensing machines located at the entrance to campus visitor parking lots.
+For hotel information please go to: www.yolocvb.org, and look under "Davis" for "Hotels & Inns."
+A valid UCD permit is required to park on campus.
+Daily Visitor Permits (VP) are available for $9.00 and may be purchased from permit dispensing machines located at the entrance to visitor parking lots.

 If Your Plans Change

-Refunds, less a $75 processing fee, will be granted if requested at least seven calendar days before the course begins.
-At that time, you may also discuss sending a substitute.
+Refunds, less a $100 processing fee, will be granted if requested at least seven calendar days before the course begins.
+At that time,

 The UC Davis Postharvest Technology Center reserves the right to cancel or reschedule courses and to change instructors.
 Every reasonable effort will be made to notify enrollees of changes or cancellations.